jarves/jarves/Resources/doc/create-a-theme.md

 ### Content placeholder

 Most websites contain some sort of dynamic content, or content from a database.
-Jarves brings a content editor (administration -> Pages, or administraton -> Node and choose a page -> tab 'Content')
+Jarves brings a content editor (administration -> Pages, or administraton -> Node and choose a page -> tab 'Content') which is being used for content placeholders, you can simply place in your layouts.

-A twig statement like `{% contents '1' %}` means that you want at exactly this place content.
+A twig statement like `{% contents 1 %}` means that you want to give an user at exactly this place the ability to manage content.
 If you open the Jarves content editor (administration -> pages) Jarves automatically reads your layout and renders at the `{% contents '1' %}` editor widgets, where a user can place content like a static text, a plugin, an images etc.